Alcatecablee/fixwise/replit.md

 ## Recent Changes

-**November 19, 2025**: Removed all authentication and paygate logic from the CLI.
+**November 19, 2025**:
+- Removed all authentication and paygate logic from the CLI.
 All 7 layers are now completely free and available without any API key or authentication.
+- Set up automated testing with Jest (61 tests covering CLI commands, AST transformer, backup manager, and validator)

 ## User Preferences